zensoftio/api-standarts/README.md

 > RESPONSE 200 OK

 Deletes one entity by passed id.
-Also, the payload can be passed for additional information (if needed, for example: reason of removing).
+Also, the query params can be passed for additional information (if needed, for example: reason of removing).

 #### Delete many:
 > DELETE /users

 > RESPONSE 200 OK

 Deletes all entities.
-Also, the payload can be passed for additional information (if needed, for example: reason of removing).
+Also, the query params can be passed for additional information (if needed, for example: reason of removing).

 ## URL writing
 The naming of entities must be in the snake_case and it must be a noun: